-This handbook is designed to familiarize paraeducators with the personnel practices of VCOE, and consolidate the rules and regulations regarding the employee-employer relationship for classified paraeducators at VCOE.
+This handbook is designed to familiarize certificated employees with the certificated personnel practices of VCOE, and consolidate the rules and regulations regarding the employee-employer relationship for certificated personnel at VCOE.

 This handbook explains some of our philosophies and beliefs and describes (in general terms) some of our employment guidelines.
 We hope that it will serve as a useful reference document for employees throughout their employment at VCOE.
 Employees should understand, however, that this handbook is not intended to be a contract (express or implied), nor is it intended to otherwise create any legally enforceable obligations on the part of VCOE or its employees not otherwise found in California law.
-This handbook supersedes and replaces all previous personnel policies, practices, and guidelines except as otherwise set out in the Superintendent's Policies.